NTNX Investors Have Opportunity to Lead Nutanix, Inc. Securities Fraud Lawsuit

-LOS ANGELES, May 16, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Nutanix, Inc. ("Nutanix" or the "Company") (NASDAQ: NTNX).
+LOS ANGELES, May 19, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Nutanix, Inc. ("Nutanix" or the "Company") (NASDAQ: NTNX).

 Class Period: September 21, 2021 – March 6, 2023